cogu/dtl_type/README.md

 * [cogu/adt](https://github.com/cogu/adt)
 * [cogu/cutil](https://github.com/cogu/cutil)

-The unit test project assumes that repos have been cloned (separately) into a common directory as seen below.
+The unit test project(s) assume that the repos are cloned side-by-side to a common directory as seen below.

 * adt
 * cutil